Minnesota Wildflowers

 Detailed Information

-[photo of flower] Flower is 1½ to 3 inches across, 12 to 25 yellow petals (ray flowers) and a dark brown disk.
-Each plant has 1 to a few flower heads, each at the end of a stem 3 to 4 inches long.
+[photo of flowers] Flower is 1½ to 3 inches across, 12 to 25 yellow rays (petals) and a dark brown center disk ½ to 1 inch in diameter.
+A plant has 1 to several flowers, each at the end of a 1½ to 6 inch long stalk.

 [photo of bracts] The bracts are flat, wide at the base tapering to sharply pointed tips, with short bristly hairs.

-[photo of leaves] The leaves are rather variable—they may be triangular, oval, or shaped like the head of a spear.
-All leaves have a rough texture and somewhat curly edges; the color is a dull green.
+[photo of leaves] Leaves are rather variable—they may be triangular, oval, or shaped like the head of a spear.
+All leaves have a rough texture and somewhat wavy edges; the color is a dull green, sometimes bluish-green.
 There are 2 prominent lower veins that run parallel to the main center vein.
 There may be a few shallow teeth along the edge, but leaves are mostly toothless.
 The leaf size is variable depending on the shape.
 Elongated spear-shapes may be up to 6 inches long and 1 inch wide.
 Triangular leaves are up to 3½ inches long and 2 inches wide.
-The leaf stems are fairly long, and longer towards the base of the plant.
-The main is stem is woody and has a rough texture.
+Leaf stalks are ¾ to 1½ inches long, longer towards the base of the plant, becoming shorter as leaves ascend the stem.
+Stems are typically branched, and have a rough texture.

 Notes: